Sales efficiency – the art of disqualifying in time

-You probably will have other names to your pipeline stages, these names are merely for illustration purposes.
+You probably will have other names for your pipeline stages.
+These names are merely for illustration purposes.

-The green rectangle in the bottom represent the work you do on the opportunities that actually become deals.
+The green rectangle in the bottom represents the work you do on the opportunities that actually become deals.
 If you had perfect information on who will buy from you and who will not, this is the effort you would spend.
-Needless to say, this will merely be your theoretical optimum cost of sale, but will be useful to us as the reference for calculating our own ratios.
+Needless to say, this will merely be your theoretical optimum cost of sale, but it will be useful to us as a reference for calculating our own ratios.

 Consequence 1: Waste our time on “no-hopers”

 The farther away from the green box you are, the more time is spent on deals that weren’t successful.
-The red curve therefore represents a more inefficient pipeline, than the green line represents a more efficient one.
+The red curve represents a more inefficient pipeline, and the green line represents a more efficient one.
 The green line drops earlier in the process, because qualification is done better and earlier in the process.
-The red area, the difference between the curves represents the improvement potential!
+The red area, the difference between the curves, represents the improvement potential!

-This is how much time someone at the red curve could save by better qualification.
+This is how much time someone at the red curve could save with better qualification.

 You get the idea?
 Your pipeline should have the shape of a trumpet horn.